Harshitnakrani/db-helper-/README.md

 ## 🚀 Final Note

-This project demonstrates a real-world AI system where LLMs interact with structured data safely and intell
+This project demonstrates a real-world AI system where LLMs interact with structured data safely and intelligently, providing actionable insights directly to non-technical end-users.